Chat with us, powered by LiveChat

 Flat extra fees are prevalent with hazardous occupations, sports, and hobbies.
 This is simply a regular fee to cover the additional cost of an insurance company’s higher-than-normal risk.
 A typical example would be a $2.50 flat extra charge.

-This charge would be multiplied by every thousand dollars of coverage.
-For example, you purchase a $100,000 term policy with a base premium of $800.00 per year.
-You would multiply $2.50 times 100 because you have a face amount of $100,000.
 Therefore, the flat extra fee would be $250.00.
-You would then add the $250.00 to the base premium of $800.00 for a new total of $1,050.00 per year.
-If a flat extra fee is added onto a commercial fishermen’s base rates, it can usually vary from $2.50 to $5.00 per one thousand dollars in the policy face amount.
+You would then add the $250.00 to the base premium of $800.00 for a grand total of $1,050.00 per year, it’s that simple.
+If a flat extra fee is added onto a commercial fishermen’s base rates, it can usually vary from $2.50 to $5.00 per one thousand dollars in face amounts.

-Does Life Insurance cover Commercial Fishing?
+Does Life Insurance Cover Commercial Fishing?

 Life insurance companies must be concerned with all the dangers of commercial fishing.
 They want to be aware of anything that could cause a fatal event so they can underwrite an application accordingly.

-• Man Overboard (MOB) – Falling into the water is a fisherman’s second most common cause of death.
+Falling into the water is a fisherman’s second most common cause of death.
 Between 2010 and 2014, there were 210 fatal falls into the water, and none of the victims wore floatation devices.
 None of the crew members did not witness 53% of these deaths.

-• Diving Related – Over 5% of deaths were scuba diving-related.
+Over 5% of deaths were scuba diving-related.

-• On-Shore – The statistics show that 3% of commercial fishermen’s deaths occurred from on-shore-related deaths.
+The statistics show that 3% of commercial fishermen’s deaths occurred from on-shore-related deaths.
 They died from drowning due to slipping off docks into the water and working with dangerous chemicals.

-Crab Fishermen – There were 37 Crab Fishermen killed.
+Crab Fishermen – There were 41 Crab Fishermen killed.

-Lobster Fishermen – 17 Lobsterman lost their lives.
+Lobster Fishermen – 19 Lobsterman lost their lives.

-Shrimp Fishermen – There were 36 Shrimpers killed on the job.
+Shrimp Fishermen – There were 37 Shrimpers killed on the job.

 These commercial fishermen died from injuries due to drowning, inhalation of poisonous chemicals, coming into contact with heavy moving objects, or contact with electrical current.

-Application Process for Commercial Fishermen
+The Application Process

-Anytime you plan to purchase life insurance, you should contact an experienced independent agent to act as your advisor.
-Independent agents like ourselves work with all the best life insurance companies, so you can apply with the most liberal companies for commercial fishermen.
+This allows you to apply with the most liberal companies for commercial fishermen.
 The guidelines vary from one carrier to another, so you want to find the best fit for your specific job duties.

 1. What type of safety equipment do you wear?